By Gillian B

 This recipe is inspired by the ever-popular gut healing protocol called the GAPS diet.
 These soft and delicious pancakes are much easier to digest and put the traditional wheat pancakes to shame.
 Plus they are full of goodness:

-Almond Butter: contain the most fibre — about three grams per ounce — compared to other nuts, and are richest in vitamin E, a potent antioxidant and an excellent source of protein.
+Almond Butter: Almonds contain the most fiber — about three grams per ounce — compared to other nuts, and are richest in vitamin E, a potent antioxidant and an excellent source of protein.
 Always look for raw almond butter because it keeps the healthy fats intact.
 Alternatively, if you cannot find any in the stores, shop online.
-Look for stone-ground nut butters such as those produced by www.sacredchocolate.com.
+Look especially for stone-ground nut butters.

 Butternut Squash: one cup of baked squash has 145 % of your daily-recommended beta carotene, and it is one of the top sources of all foods for alpha and beta-carotene (especially great for eye health).
 It contains a healthy amount of anti-inflammatory omega-3 fats.
 Contains energy-sustaining complex carbohydrates and B-vitamins help to balance blood sugar, and its vitamin C content helps fight the cold and flu.